awdeorio/mailmerge/README.md

 $ pip install mailmerge
 $ mailmerge
 ```
+If you get *error: could not create '/usr/local/lib/python2.7/dist-packages/mailmerge': Permission denied*, use `sudo pip install mailmerge`.

 # Example
 This example will walk you through the steps for creating a template email, and database.
 Then, it will show how to test it before sending real emails.